jburz2001/jburz2001.github.io/_posts/2025-11-14-latent-manifolds-from-the-taylor-series-expansion.md

 ## Latent Variables of a Dynamical System

 Computational physics simulations often solve large systems of coupled ordinary differential equations (ODEs).
-Such systems may naturally model the physics (e.g., molecular dynamics); othertimes, they may result from a method of lines discretization of an unsteady state partial differential equation (PDE)---discretion in space but not in time.
-Regardless of their origin, these systems abound and can be modeled as a deceptively simple equation:
+Such systems may naturally model the physics (e.g., molecular dynamics); other times, they may result from a method of lines discretization of an unsteady state partial differential equation (PDE)---discretization in space but not in time.
+Regardless of their origin, these systems abound and can often be modeled as a deceptively simple equation:

 $$
 \begin{equation}
-    \frac{d\mathbf{y}}{dt} = \mathbf{f}(x, t),
+    \frac{d\mathbf{y}}{dt} = \mathbf{f}(\mathbf{y}, t),
 \end{equation}
 $$

-where $\mathbf{y}$ is the state of the dynamical system, $t$ is time, and $f$ is the so--called vector field of the dynamical system that models how the state evolves over time.
+where $\mathbf{y}$ is the state of the dynamical system, $t$ is time, and $f$ is the vector field of the dynamical system, which models how the state evolves over time.

 In this dynamical system, $\mathbf{y} = \mathbf{y}(t)\in\mathbb{R}^{N}$ since the state has $N$ degrees of freedom.
-As an example, let's say an engineer wants to model the diffusion of temperature through a 12--inch metal rod after a candle is placed near it at the left.
+As an example, let's say an engineer wants to model the diffusion of temperature through a 12-inch metal rod after a candle is placed near it on the left end.
 In real--life there are an uncountably infinite number of positions along the rod: $1.1$in from the left, $1.11$in from the left, $1.111$in from the left, and so on ad infinitum.
-This means that one can analytically model the system's temperature as a function---an infinite dimensional vector---of space and time, yielding the following PDE:
+This means that one can analytically model the system's temperature as a function of space and time, yielding the following PDE:

 $$
 \begin{equation}